rsa-tools/rsat-code/INSTALL.md

 You now have access to the download page containing the links to

-     * the latest stable release named
-     `rsat_20XX-XX-XX.tar.gz`
-     (XX-XX-XX are replaced by the release date).
+- the latest stable release named `rsat_20XX-XX-XX.tar.gz` (XX-XX-XX must be replaced by the release date).

-     * the previous release archives available in the folder
+- the previous release archives available in the folder `previous_versions`.
-       `previous_versions`.

 ## Downloading the latest RSAT release via the Web installer